TuncerSchmidt/cs3113fa22-project3/README.md

 our code slower.

-When code reads more line from same file, it is very likely that instruction will fail and at the end it will lead to deadlock
+When code reads more line from same file, it is very likely that instruction will fail and at the end it will lead to deadlock.
+In addition to the it can lead to segmentation fault too because it can cause machine to allocate somewhere out of our array.
+In addition to that it can lead to take more time to make allocation.
+At the end our google instance can give an error because we are using gradescope and gradescope has certain cores and ram to make calculation so it can lead to segmentation fault too.

 # LIST OF ANY BUGS
 One of the biggest problem that I had was input file because I dont have correct test files I mean all of them.
 So it is hard to understand what is wrong with my code.
 In addition to that while sending my code through gradescope, for random tests I got alloc ... failed output.
 I am guessing that that I did not write my code efficiently even thought I used calloc and malloc.
 This is the biggest problem that I have had.